 Impact

 The Exynos DRM driver in the Linux kernel contains an error in vidi_connection_ioctl where the driver data is incorrectly taken from the master DRM device instead of the specific vidi component.
-This mis‑lookup can trigger null pointer dereferences, out‑of‑bounds memory accesses, and use‑after‑free conditions, all of which can corrupt kernel memory and potentially lead to a system crash.
-Based on the description, it is inferred that kernel memory corruption could lead to elevated privileges, but this claim is not explicitly stated in the CVE data.
+This mis‑lookup can trigger null pointer dereferences, out‑of‑bounds memory accesses, and use‑after‑free conditions (CWE‑416, CWE‑466).
+These bugs can corrupt kernel memory and potentially cause system crashes or other instability.
+While the CVE description does not explicitly state privilege escalation, kernel memory corruption could enable such an outcome if successfully exploited.

 Affected Systems